 “FairPay® enables businesses to merge their HR and payroll data to understand lots of different elements seamlessly,” says Sian.

 Gapsquare is on the Oracle Startup Cloud Accelerator programme which will see FairPay® integrated into Oracle’s human capital management system.
-This means companies will no longer have to extract the data as it will be automatically incorporated into Gapsquare, enabling them to evaluate, track progress and react in real time, rather than rely on data that is 12 months out of date.
+This means companies will no longer have to extract the data as it will be automatically incorporated into Gapsquare, enabling them to evaluate, track progress and react in real-time, rather than rely on data that is 12 months out of date.

 Systems fit for the future

-Sian has enjoyed using previous experience gained in both the third and corporate sectors scaling start-ups and using this experience to help businesses and charitable organisations tackle gender inequality and encompass it into the way that they work.
+Sian has enjoyed using previous experience gained in both the third and corporate sectors scaling start-ups and using this knowledge to help businesses and charitable organisations tackle gender inequality and encompass it into the way that they work.

-Says Sian: “Our purpose over the past year has continued to be helping companies address the gender pay gap and build reward and compensation systems that are fit for a future of fairness and transparency.
+Says Sian: “Our purpose over the past year has continued to be, helping companies address the gender pay gap and build reward and compensation systems that are fit for a future of fairness and transparency.